dmytri/garden-hotphp/README.md

 ## Question

-How do we use Garden's live code syncing to see code changes running in cluster?
+How do we use Garden's live code syncing to see PHP code changes to running in cluster?

 - [Web App Example](#web-app-example)
 - [CLI Example](#cli-example)

 ## Why

 So developers working on php-based services can use code syncing to see their changes running and test as they code.

 ## Requires